opendatasoft/ods-widgets/README.md

 Software-as-a-Service data portal.
 It is essentially the current core of our front-end data visualization features.

-Here are a few ideas of things you could do with all this:
-- integrate a simple visualization (or a more complete visualization tool using more widgets) from a public dataset into a blog article (it is worth noting that, as more and more search engines are understanding JS applications like Google is, your integrated visualizations will be referenced, which can be very beneficial to your SEO)
-- allow your users to design and build complex and interactive dashboard or visualization pages on your data, using simple HTML tags (that's what we are doing, for example)
-- build a website on top of your data without having to worry about consuming and exposing your data to end-users in a scalable and compelling way
-- fork and enrich this toolset with your own widgets, or even adapt it to your own needs and backend services: the project is licensed under the MIT license

 #### [> Visit the samples](http://opendatasoft.github.com/ods-widgets/)

 ### Quick example